Thinking about a classic Spanish road trip? Check out this 10-day itinerary from Madrid to Seville.

 Click here to book a skip the line ticket for the Reina Sofia.
 Art lovers should consider a guided tour of the magnificent museum.

-Mixing contemporary and classic, the museum covers every major period in Western art, from 13th century Italian Renaissance to 20th century Pop Art.
+The museum features a mix of contemporary and classic pieces, covering every major period in Western art, from the 13th-century Italian Renaissance to 20th-century Pop Art.

-It also has an important collection of 19th century American paintings not found elsewhere in Europe.
-This is where you’ll find some fan favorites — Impressionists, Post-Impressionists, German Expressionists, and Surrealists.
+It also boasts a significant collection of 19th-century American paintings, unique in Europe.
+Here, you’ll find favorites like Impressionists, Post-Impressionists, German Expressionists, and Surrealists.

 If you’re not a fan of museums, instead take a bucolic stroll in Madrid’s most popular green space, Retiro Gardens.